mdriscollic/docs/content/en/docs/Metadata/Inventory/MARCAuthority.md

 Note that validation rules are only applied when creating or editing an authority record in quickMARC, not when records are imported via the Data import app.

+### Viewing the version history of a MARC authority record

+When viewing a MARC authority record, click the **clock** symbol at the top right of the third pane.
+A new pane will open displaying the record's version history.
+Each version displays the source (i.e. user who created the version) and which fields were edited, added, or deleted.
+To view the changes in more detail, click the version name.
+A new window will pop up showing each action, field, and the change that was made.

 ## Deleting MARC authority records

 To delete a MARC authority record, follow these steps: